Sonia LaMonica

 Before joining the Tigers’ staff, LaMonica was an assistant coach at the University of Denver, helping the Pioneers to a 15-5 record during the 2006 season.
 She coached the Mountain Pacific Sports Federation (MPSF) Player and Rookie of the Year along with three all-conference selections and the program’s first IWLCA All-West/Midwest region honoree.

-LaMonica is also the head coach of the Women’s Professional Lacrosse League’s (WPLL) Baltimore Brave.
+LaMonica also served as head coach of the Women’s Professional Lacrosse League’s (WPLL) Baltimore Brave.
 LaMonica led the Brave to the league championship in 2019 and guided the team to the title game in the inaugural season a year earlier.

 In addition to her success as a coach, LaMonica is a member of the Australian National Team.
 She helped Australia win the gold medal at the 2005 World Cup Championship and a silver medal at the 2009 World Cup Championship.
 In the summer of 2013, LaMonica played a key role in helping Australia earn a bronze medal at the World Cup Championship in Canada.